 It features explosive futuristic combat set in the year 2042.
 With this near future setting, the game will be grounded enough to be visceral whilst giving just enough gadgets to entertain.
 This almost future setting will feel fresh for the series.

 Battlefield 2042 is slated for release on October 22 on PS4 and PS5 this year

 In an earnings call back in November 2020, we learnt that it was slated for a "Holiday 2021" release and these plans don't seem to have changed.

-If we look at the fact that we should get a Teaser in May and a full reveal in June, then Holiday 2021 seems right on schedule.
+If we look at the fact that got the reveal now and will receive the full gameplay reveal soon, then Holiday 2021 seems right on schedule.

 The Tech Teaser we got during EA Play 2020 doesn't reveal anything, but it does showcase how good Battlefield 6 could be and how it plans to evolve the franchise.

 If you cut to around 00:55, then to the 01:47 mark, in the video below, you'll see what we've got so far:

 The Tech Teaser for "Next Gen" does show Battlefield soldiers running with M1 Garand Rifles, which would suggest the WW2-era could be returning, but we know now that this is just for the demonstration.

 A lot of the time, Tech Demo content is made specifically for that purpose and it rarely evolves into anything significant.

 Much like the Single-Player Campaign, any details on Battlefield 2042 in regards to the Multiplayer experience are sparse.